The Big Event! Offers on Paint, Flooring, Doors & more

 Cutting a kitchen worktop

-• When using a hacksaw or power saw, wear safety goggles and a dust mask, and make sure the room is well ventilated
+• When using a hacksaw or power saw, wear safety goggles and a dust mask, and make sure the room is well-ventilated

 If you need to trim or cut the worktop to length, mark a cutting line on the underside with a pencil.
-Double check the measurements and then cut using a power saw.
+Double-check the measurements and then cut using a power saw.
 Use a file or sandpaper to smooth down any rough edges.

 Due to the length and weight of the worktops, you will usually need somebody to help you install them.

-Before you
+Before installing

 Keep the protective plastic covering on the unit door fronts until your worktops have been fully installed.